Search

 Which Type of Thread To Use

-The traditional, retro-grouch choice for whip-tying was a rough jute twine, like the kind used for gardening.
+The traditional, "retro-grouch" choice for whip-tying is a rough jute twine, like the kind used for gardening.
 This method was popularized by Rivendell Bike, who now sells hemp twine.

 Twine-wrapped handlebars.